-We finance our activities through cash flow from operations and borrowings under our secured credit facility.
-As of February 1, 2015, we had cash and cash equivalents of \$70,876, net working capital of \$17,140 and outstanding debt obligations of \$430,000 (\$429,020, net of discount).
-As of February 1, 2015, we had \$44,178 in borrowing availability under our secured credit facility from the 2014 Refinancing.
-Following the 2015 Refinancing, on May 15, 2015, we had \$105,815 in borrowing availability under our secured credit facility.
+We finance our activities through cash flow from operations and borrowing availability under our revolving credit facility.
+As of August 2, 2015, we had cash and cash equivalents of \$23,722, net working capital deficit of \$46,115 and outstanding debt obligations of \$361,000.
+We also had \$133,815 in borrowing availability under the Credit Facility.

-We have had in the past, and anticipate that in the future we may have, negative working capital balances.
+We currently have, and anticipate that in the future we may continue to have, negative working capital balances.
 We are able to operate with a working capital deficit because cash from sales is usually received before related liabilities for product, supplies, labor and services become due.
 Funds available from sales not needed immediately to pay for operating expenses have typically been used for noncurrent capital expenditures and payment of long-term debt obligations.